anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ### Electric vehicle charging infrastructure

-For the electric vehicle charging infrastructure protocols have been defined for the interaction between the electric vehicle (EV) and the charging point (e.g., ISO 15118-2 {{ISO-IEC-15118-2}}) as well as between the charging point and the charging point operator (e.g. OCPP {{OCPP}}).
+For the electric vehicle charging infrastructure protocols have been defined for the interaction between the electric vehicle and the charging point (e.g., ISO 15118-2 {{ISO-IEC-15118-2}}) as well as between the charging point and the charging point operator (e.g. OCPP {{OCPP}}).
 Depending on the authentication model, unilateral or mutual authentication is required.
-In both cases the charging point uses an X.509 certificate to authenticate itself in the context of a TLS connection between the EV and the charging point.
+In both cases the charging point uses an X.509 certificate to authenticate itself in the context of a TLS connection between the electric vehicle and the charging point.
 The management of this certificate depends (beyond others) on the selected backend connectivity protocol.
 Specifically, in case of OCPP it is intended as single communication